-The shotgun house is a narrow, one-story home design quintessential to the architectural landscape of New Orleans.
+The shotgun house is a long narrow, one-story home design quintessential to the architectural landscape of New Orleans.
 It is also seen around the Caribbean (particularly Haiti) and in a few other parts of the American South.
 The popular folklore behind the name comes from the idea of shooting a bullet straight through the front door and out the back without hitting any walls, but this doesn’t really mesh with the fact that the interior doorways rarely align!

 These houses have no hallways; they are only one room wide and run at least three deep, with a kitchen (and, these days, a bathroom) at the very back.
 They might have a front porch, a back porch, or both.
 A double shotgun saves space in neighborhoods by having adjoining houses share a central wall (and possibly a wide front porch).